uktrade/python-streaming-left-join/README.md

 The key to join on _must_ be in the same order in each iterable for this to work properly.
 If the iterables are the results of SQL queries, this can be acheived by the same `ORDER BY` clause in each of them.

-This can be error-prone, but the `join` function detects if on a mistake has been made regarding ordering.
-If each iterable is not ordered correctly, then at the end of the iteration, there will be unused data in the right iterables.
+This can be error-prone, but the `join` function detects if a mistake has been made regarding ordering.
+If each iterable is not ordered correctly, there will be unused data in the right iterables.
 In this case, iterating over the result of `join` will raise an `UnusedDataException` at the end of the iteration.

 ## The right iterables are yielded as lists